Betza's funny notation: The original notation system

 The notation is based on dividing moves that can be made on a board of squares into groups of symmetry-equivalent moves, the moves within a group differing only in the direction in which the step is taken.
 Each such group (referred to as atom) is indicated by a capital, such as N for the 8 moves of the knight.
 The letter that represents the atom is usually the first letter of the simplest piece from current or historic chess variants that has this move, such as A and F for the alfil and ferz of shatranj (ancient Arabic/Persian chess).
 The board steps represent leaper pieces, which make only a single step.
 If the step can be repeated (in absence of obstacles), as for rider pieces as bishop or rook, an integer suffix is written on the atom to indicate the maximum number of steps.
 So where F represents a (1,1) step, F7 would represent a bishop (on an 8×8 board).
-As an alternative for an arbitrarily large number of step without the need to involve the board size, Betza used doubling of the letter representing the atom, so that a Bishop on any size board would be FF.
+As an alternative for an arbitrarily large number of steps without the need to involve the board size, Betza used doubling of the letter representing the atom, so that a Bishop on any size board would be FF.

 The names of the orthodox chess pieces B, R, Q and K are considered abbreviations for the combinations of atoms and repeat counts that would otherwise describe those pieces.
 The moves of a compound piece are written by simply concatenating the atoms for all of its moves.
 So the princess would be BN (or alternatively FFN), and the empress RN (or WWN).